-In addition to serving as HSLDA’s Vice President of Litigation and Development, Vice President of HSLDA Action, and penning many of the most popular articles in HSLDA’s Home School Court Report magazine, Jim is the vice president of HSLDA Action and president of ParentalRights.org.
+In addition to serving as HSLDA’s vice president of litigation and development and penning many of the most popular articles in HSLDA’s Home School Court Report magazine, Jim is the vice president of HSLDA Action and president of ParentalRights.org.

 Before coming to HSLDA, Jim represented numerous right-to-life groups in campaign finance cases and clerked for an appellate court in Oregon.
 He graduated with highest honors from Regent University School of Law in 1996.
 Jim is a veteran of the US

 Navy and served on active duty in Operation Desert Storm.

 Jim and his wife Debbie live in Winchester, Virginia.
 They have seven children and two granddaughters.
 The Masons have homeschooled all of their children: six have graduated and one is still being taught at home.
 In his spare time, Jim is an avid bird watcher,